Zonotrichia leucophrys leucophrys, Z. l. gambelii, Z. l. oriantha

 Documentation: Specimens: gambelii, UNSM ZM7489, 19 Apr 1890 Crete, Saline Co; leucophrys, UNSM ZM7484, 3 May 1902 Lancaster Co; oriantha, UNSM ZM7494, 23 Jun 1916 Scotts Bluff Co.

-Taxonomy: There are five subspecies (Pyle 1997): gambelii, breeding from Alaska to British Columbia to Northwest Territories and northern Manitoba, wintering to California and Texas, pugetensis, breeding in coastal British Columbia to northwest California, wintering coastal southwest California, nuttalli, resident coastal central California, oriantha, breeding in montane southwest Alberta to eastern California and northwest New Mexico, wintering to southern California and southwest Texas, and leucophrys, breeding from Ontario to Newfoundland, wintering from Kansas south to Texas and east to Maryland and Florida.
+Taxonomy: There are five subspecies generally recognized (Gill et al 2022): gambelii, breeding from Alaska to British Columbia to Northwest Territories and northern Manitoba, wintering to California and Texas, pugetensis, breeding in coastal British Columbia to northwest California, wintering coastal southwest California, nuttalli, resident coastal central California, oriantha, breeding in montane southwest Alberta to eastern California and northwest New Mexico, wintering to southern California and southwest Texas, and leucophrys, breeding from Ontario to Newfoundland, wintering from Kansas south to Texas and east to Maryland and Florida.

-Some recent authors (Chilton et al 2020) synonymized black-lored leucophrys and oriantha, but most (Rising 1996; Gill and Donsker 2017, Clements et al 2016) retain the two subspecies.
+Some authors (e.g. Chilton et al 2020, no update since 1995) synonymized black-lored leucophrys and oriantha, but most recent authors (Rising 1996; Gill et al 2022, Clements et al 2016) retain the two subspecies.
 Although their breeding ranges do not overlap, they probably cannot be separated in the field, or even in the hand (Tony Leukering, post to COBIRDS 2006; Wright 2019).

 Most Nebraska migrants and winter visitors are the pale-lored subspecies gambelii, which occurs statewide as a migrant, wintering primarily in the Panhandle.
 Two dark-lored subspecies, leucophrys and oriantha, occur in the state.

-Based on breeding range, leucophrys (black lores, pinkish bill; Dunn et al 1995) would be expected in the east; Mark Brogie (personal communication) noted in the Creighton, Knox Co area black-lored birds are usually more common than pale-lored.
+Based on breeding range, leucophrys (black lores, pinkish bill; Dunn et al 1995) would be expected in the east and east central; Mark Brogie (personal communication) noted in the Creighton, Knox Co area black-lored birds are usually more common than pale-lored.
 In South Dakota gambelii and leucophrys occur in equal numbers in the extreme east while gambelii is more frequent elsewhere (Tallman et al 2002).
 Ludlow (1935) considered both subspecies common spring migrants in Webster Co, and Tout (1947) indicated that both occur in Lincoln Co, although gambelii was “the commoner”.
+One in Lincoln Co in 2021 may have been either subspecies. eBird maps (accessed Dec 2024) show leucophrys as essentially a spring and fall migrant in eastern Nebraska with a total of 45 reports.

-A complicating factor is the existence of a zone of intergradation between gambeli and leucophrys in northeastern Manitoba and eastward near Hudson Bay, where “intermediates … abound” (Chilton et al 2020); migrants associated with this zone may appear in Nebraska, presumably in the east.
-A possible intergrade was photographed in Lancaster Co 14 Oct 2021 (see photo).
+A complicating factor is the existence of a zone of intergradation between gambelii and leucophrys in northeastern Manitoba and eastward near Hudson Bay, where “intermediates … abound” (Chilton et al 2020); migrants associated with this zone may appear in Nebraska, presumably in the east.
+A possible intergrade was photographed in Lancaster Co 14 Oct 2021 (see photo herein).

 White-crowned Sparrow hybridizes occasionally with other Zonotrichia species, Golden-crowned, Harris’s, and White-throated Sparrows, although none are recorded for Nebraska.
-Nearest are two hybrids with Golden-crowned Sparrow for Colorado and one of a hybrid with White-throated Sparrow for Iowa (eBird.org, accessed Jul 2023).
+Nearest are three hybrids with Golden-crowned Sparrow for Colorado and one of a hybrid with White-throated Sparrow for Iowa (eBird.org, accessed Dec 2023).

 Early spring migration dates are difficult to determine because of the presence of wintering birds.
-There is a noticeable northward move into the southern Panhandle in May (eBird.org, accessed Feb 2021), and eBird bar charts show increased reports mid-Apr through mid-May.
+There is a noticeable northward move into the southern Panhandle in May and eBird bar charts show increased reports mid-Apr through mid-May (eBird.org, accessed Dec 2023).
 Tout (1947) gave migration dates in Lincoln Co 2 Apr-26 May.

 Jun-Jul records are 9 Jun 1919 Kimball Co (specimen, UNSM ZM7483), 9 Jun 2005 Scottsbluff, Scotts Bluff Co, 17 Jun Hastings, Adams Co (Swenk 1930), 18 Jun 2010 Garden Co, 23 Jun 1916 Scotts Bluff Co (specimen, possibly oriantha, UNSM ZM7494, Mickel and Dawson 1920), 24 Jun-1 Jul 1988 Dawes Co, and 25 Jun 2004 Hall Co.

-Migration is discernible by late Sep (eBird.org, accessed Feb 2021) with peak counts in late Sep and early Oct; Aug and early Sep reports are few.
+Migration is discernible by late Sep (eBird.org, accessed Dec 2023) with peak counts in late Sep and early Oct; Aug and early Sep reports are few.
 Tout (1947) gave migration dates in Lincoln Co 22 Sep-1 Nov.
-The last sighting in Lancaster Co in 2009 was 3 Nov and in 2011 14 Nov.
+The last sighting in Lancaster Co in 2009 was 3 Nov and 14 Nov in 2011.
 Departure is difficult to determine as many birds linger into winter (see Winter).

 - 505 were tallied, including separate flocks of 170 and 145, between Lakes Minatare and Alice, Scotts Bluff Co 14 Oct 2021.